What Makes DIfficult Conversations DIfficult?

 6. Fear of Uncertainty

 Elsa, a regional sales director, sits at her desk, scrolling through the sales numbers.
 Sales are down and she knows that there needs to be a conversation with her boss.
 The uncertainty of the conversation was overwhelming.
-For her, uncertainty isn’t just about the unknown outcome of the conversation—it’s about losing control over the narrative.
+For her, uncertainty isn’t just about the unknown outcome of the conversation.
+It’s about losing control over the narrative.
 She’s spent years proving herself in a male-dominated industry, carefully crafting a reputation as competent and strategic.
 What if the conversation doesn’t go well, what will that mean for how she’s perceived?

 Should she wait?
 Maybe the numbers will improve.
 Maybe the boss will bring up the problem first.
 Maybe she can delay this just a little longer.